Ares-Developers/Ares-docs/new/warheads/mechanical.rst

 protect a specific unit, as well as overriding heal by pressing the Force Move keys, which allows units to enter damaged transporters.

-.. note:: Aircraft docked on a helipad or airport cannot be repaired.
+.. note:: Aircraft docked on a helipad or airport cannot be repaired by vehicles.
 This mimics the original behavior.
+This limitation has not been recreated for infanry.
+This might be changed in the future.

 .. index:: Warheads; Mechanics and Ambulances